agarrharr/awesome-cli-apps/README.md

 - [repeating-cli](https://github.com/sindresorhus/repeating-cli) - Repeat a string - fast
 - [string-width-cli](https://github.com/sindresorhus/string-width-cli) - Get the visual width of a string - the number of columns required to display it
 - [find-versions-cli](https://github.com/sindresorhus/find-versions-cli) - Find semver versions in a string: unicorn v1.2.3 → 1.2.3

-### Files

-- [strip-json-comments-cli](https://github.com/sindresorhus/strip-json-comments-cli) - Strip comments from JSON.
-Lets you use comments in your JSON files!

-### Directories

-- [find-up-cli](https://github.com/sindresorhus/find-up-cli) - Find a file by walking up parent directories

 ## Other